-It is now generally agreed that the health of the aquatic environment should be monitored and that the results should be reported to decision-makers and the public, in addition to dissemination through technical publications.
-Some have contended that the way to provide this information to decision-makers and the public is to reduce complex information to a simple aggregate index which can be easily understood.
+Aggregated environmental indices are seen as a means of providing information to two groups: the public and decision makers.
+Thus, from the monitoring programs designed to track the health of the aquatic environment, results are reported in an understandable form to decision-makers and the public, in addition to dissemination through technical publications.
+Implicit in this method is the assumption that the complex environmental information can be reduced to a simple aggregate index.
 The question arises as to whether such a reduction can be justified and under what conditions, since even a simple message must be defensible and accurate in the most important parts of the complex picture.
 In this paper we review some cases of the use of environmental quality indicators, consider criteria such indicators should meet, and discuss the Canadian Council of Ministers of the Environment (CCME) Water Quality Index (WQI).

-Some examples of indicators and indices
+Examples of indicators and indices

-Four examples which vary in some aspect are the following : 1) an indicator which measures quality relative to a specific use such as an indicator organism for safe drinking water, 2) a measurable variable used to trace the response of a water body to a regulation, where a decrease in ambient concentration was expected as the result in a decrease in loading (phosphorous), 3) a biological indicator as an integrator of effects of pollution on the health of the water body, and 4) a water quality index which is an aggregated index designed to represent some empirical model of reality.
+Four examples which vary in some aspect are the following: 1) an indicator which measures quality relative to a specific use such as an indicator organism for safe drinking water, 2) a measurable variable used to trace the response of a water body to a regulation, where a decrease in ambient concentration was expected as the result of a decrease in loading (phosphorous), 3) a biological indicator as an integrator of the effects of pollution on the health of the water body, and 4) a water quality index which is an aggregated index designed to represent some empirical model of reality.

 The first three examples draw on North American experience.
-Microbiological quality is determined by testing drinking water for Escherichia coli (Health Canada 2010) which serves as the indicator organism for disease-causing bacteria, protozoa and viruses.
+Microbiological quality is determined by testing drinking water for Escherichia coli (Health Canada, 2010) which serves as the indicator organism for disease-causing bacteria, protozoa and viruses.
 Coliforms will be the first bacteria present in contaminated water and in larger concentrations than other types of pathogenic microbes, thus providing an indicator that is also readily detectable.
-A statistical consideration of drinking water regulations is given by Carbonez, El-Shaarawi and Teugels (1999).
-By 1964 extensive algal growth in the North American Great Lakes prompted the International Joint Commission, through participating US and Canadian agencies, to seek a means of remedying the situation (Stevens and Neilson, 1987).
+Statistical properties of a drinking water regulation are given by Carbonez, El-Shaarawi and Teugels (1999).
+Eutrophication in the North American Great Lakes provides the second example.
+By 1964 extensive algal growth in the lakes prompted the International Joint Commission, through participating US and Canadian agencies, to seek a means of remedying the situation (Stevens and Neilson, 1987).
 Phosphorus was deemed the limiting nutrient and regulations were enacted to control the loading of total phosphorus (TP) to Lake Ontario.
-To follow the response of the lake the 1972 and 1978 Great Lakes Water Quality Agreement s called for monitoring of ambient TP concentrations in Lake Ontario to track the response to reduced loading.
-An International Joint Commission Workshop was held in 1985 where scientists who specialized in the study or aquatic organisms debated the merits of using specific organisms as integrative indicators of pollution, where considerations such as broad occurrence of a species across the continent, sensitivity to pollutants were considered (Esterby, 1988).
+To follow the response of the lake to reduced loading, the 1972 and 1978 Great Lakes Water Quality Agreements called for monitoring of ambient TP concentrations in Lake Ontario.
+The third example reminds us that the search for a general indicator of water quality has been underway for sometime.
+An International Joint Commission Workshop was held in 1985 where scientists who specialized in the study of aquatic organisms debated the merits of using specific organisms as integrative indicators of pollution, where criteria such as broad occurrence of a species across the continent and sensitivity to pollutants were considered (Evans, 1988).

-The fourth example can be exemplified by the eutrophication index, one of six indicators comprising a composite pollution index for the Netherlands (Hammond et al., 1995).
-Phosphates and nitrogen compounds are the primary substances contributing to eutrophication (although noted above, phosphorous compounds were thought to be limiting).
-Releases of phosphates and nitrogen compounds are expressed in eutrophication equivalents.
-Thus the aggregated index combines information on the eutrophication causing contributions as well as amounts into account.
+The fourth type of indicator can be exemplified by the eutrophication index, one of six indicators comprising a composite pollution index for the Netherlands (Hammond et al., 1995).
+Phosphates and nitrogen compounds are the primary substances contributing to eutrophication (although as noted above, phosphorous compounds were thought to be limiting).
+Releases of phosphates and nitrogen compounds are expressed in eutrophication equivalents through an aggregated index which combines information on the eutrophication-causing properties of a compound as well as amounts.
 Thus the index quantifies a measure related directly to the problem identified, ie. eutrophication.